igrishaev/clj-java-book/book.md

 take a vector from the query result and process it somehow, you'd better to save its metadata somewhere and attach it to the result vector sent to the database.

+So far, we've made significant progress on boosting up our database module.
+We established connection between low-level Postgres types and native Clojure maps and vectors.
+What I'd like to highlight again is, the solution looks simple and easy to tweak.
+It takes less than 100 lines and follows the Clojure way.
+It's much more convenient to have a domain that you may tweak from project to project focusing on what you exactly need rather than dealing with monstrous ORM library.